RaulNicoletti/create-react-extension/README.md

 - In the `scripts` property you will put the relative path of all of your scripts that needs to be generated with particular names (`background`, `content-scripts` and scripts running with `tabs.executeScript`).<br>

-To facilitate, the paths you will put in the `manifest.json` file will be identical to the `config.json`, because the Webpack was configured to map correctly these things<br>
+To facilitate, the paths you will put in the `manifest.json` file will be identical to the `config.json`, with the exception of the extensions you will put, always put `.js` extensions even if you are working with typescript, because the webpack will transform them all in `.js`<br>

 ## Quick Overview